deadlydog/MakeCode.GetYourToy/ReadMe.md

 # Get Your Toy

-This is a game created using [MakeCode Arcade](https://arcade.makecode.com) for Global Game Jam 2021 by my son and I.
+This is a game created using [MakeCode Arcade](https://arcade.makecode.com) for Global Game Jam 2021 by my 9 year old son and I.
 You can [play the game by going here](https://makecode.com/_5Yr2A9iUFF0A).

-This game is dedicated to our dog Molly, who passed away a couple weeks before the game jam.
+This game is dedicated to our dog Molly (brown dog in picture below), who passed away a couple weeks before the game jam.
 We will forever miss her.

 ![Molly and Huey](docs/Images/MollyAndHuey.jpg)